AnswerDotAI/rerankers/README.md

 You don't need to pass `doc_ids`!
 If not provided, they'll be auto-generated as integers corresponding to the index of a document in `docs`.

-You're free to pass metadata to the documents, and it'll be stored with the documents.
+You're free to pass metadata too, and it'll be stored with the documents.
 It'll also be accessible in the results object:

 ```python
 > results = ranker.rank(query="I love you", docs=["I hate you", "I really like you"], doc_ids=[0,1], metadata=[{'source': 'twitter'}, {'source': 'reddit'}])